 Date: Enter the date on which a qualifying program was attended.

 NOTE: RCH may be logged only once per program attended, as a participant or instructor, within a calendar year.
 For example, attendance as a participant or instructor of APAs Payroll Practice Essentials in February and again in June qualifies only for the initial 18 RCHs earned in February.

 Content Code/Payroll Area: For all non-APA National programs enter the applicable Approved Provider code or numeric/alpha designation from the exam content outline.
-For example, for program topic FLSA, enter I.B. in the file.
+For example, for program topic FLSA, enter I.B. in the log.
 This represents the numeric/alpha designation for this topic in the content outline.
 If a program does not fall within the content outline but addresses one or more of the areas defined as payroll industry qualifying for recertification, enter the applicable payroll area.
 For example, a program on preparing corporate tax returns such as Form 5500 falls under the area Payroll Taxation.
 APA National programs do not require a numeric/alpha content code or payroll industry area.
 See the CPP Content Outline or the FPC Content Outline for content codes.

 If you are uncertain whether non-APA programs qualify for RCH, please contact APAs Certification Department at [email protected].